 If a proposed project is not excluded or exempt from review under CEQA, the Planning Department shall prepare an Initial Study to determine whether a Negative/Mitigated Negative Declaration or an EIR is required for the proposed project.
 If it is clear that the project may have an unavoidable significant effect on the environment, the Planning Department may proceed with preparation of an EIR without preparing an Initial Study if desired.
 A standard Initial Study checklist form is contained in Appendix C.

 If the Initial Study determines, based on substantial evidence in light of the whole record, that the project has no potential to have a significant effect on the environment then a negative declaration must be prepared (see Chapter 6).
 If the project may have one or more significant impacts on the environment, then preparation of an EIR (see Chapter 7) is required.
-However, if revisions or mitigation measures can be applied to the project that would clearly reduce all impacts to a level of insignificance, AND the applicant agrees to these in writing via submittal of a Project Revision Statement, then a mitigated negative declaration may be prepared (see Chapter 6).
+However, if revisions or mitigation measures can be applied to the project that would clearly reduce all impacts to a level of insignificance, AND the applicant agrees to these in writing via submittal of a Project Revision Statement prior to release of the document for public review, then a mitigated negative declaration may be prepared (see Chapter 6).

 Section 407.
 [Reserved]